instaclick/ICBaseTestBundle/README.md

 #### Configuration testing

-Just like Bundle classes, Configuration classes are very easy to forget testing.
+Just like Bundle classes, Configuration classes are very easy to overlook when testing.
 Testing this specific test is a good approach because it validates your line of thought with Bundle configuration normalization of parameters or even configuration default values.
 ICBaseTestBundle already provides a small